List of Wednesday characters: Enid Sinclair

 Enid Sinclair (portrayed by Emma Myers) is Wednesday's colorful werewolf roommate at Nevermore Academy who attempts to become her friend despite Wednesday's lack of interest.
-In "Chapter II: Woe Is the Loneliest Number", she teams up with Wednesday to defeat Bianca and win the tournament.
-In "Chapter VIII: A Murder of Woes", she finally transforms into her werewolf form in order for her to defeat Tyler in his Hyde form.
+She comes from San Francisco, has older brothers, is a fan of the San Jose Sharks, and writes a Nevermore gossip blog.
+She is also a late bloomer who initially lacked the ability to turn into a werewolf, a source of tension between her and her mother.

+Early in the series, Enid teams up with Wednesday to defeat Bianca and win the Poe Cup.
+She starts a romantic relationship with Ajax Petropolus, although she goes to the school dance with Lucas Walker after Ajax accidentally misses their first date.
+Later, Wednesday involves Enid and Tyler in her investigation of the Gates mansion, which almost got her and Enid killed by the Hyde.
+This makes Enid furious and causes her to briefly move out of their shared tower room.
+At the end of season one, Enid finally transforms into a werewolf to defeat Tyler in his Hyde form as he tries to murder Wednesday.

-In season two, a prophecy that Wednesday has will depict Enid's death.
-Enid has her first werewolf transformation without the full moon.
-Isadora Capri informs Enid about this and claims that she will be turning into an Alpha Werewolf, unable to return to human form and become a target for other werewolves.
-This causes Capri to advise Enid to lock herself up in the werewolf pen for her own safety.
-When in Wednesday's body, Enid learned the hard way of Wednesday's color allergy.
-In the season two finale, to help Wednesday escape her deathly fate, she decides to transform into a werewolf with the full moon and help her friend.
-This decision, for the alpha that she is, sentenced her to be forever in her werewolf form.
-Having previously made a promise to Enid, Wednesday decides to go on a trip with Uncle Fester and Thing to help bring Enid back and possibly to her human form.
-She was last sighted heading to the Canadian border.
+In season two, a prophecy Wednesday is given predicts Enid's death.
+Enid experiences a werewolf transformation without the full moon.
+Isadora Capri, a werewolf herself, informs Enid this means she may be turning into an Alpha Werewolf.
+This mean she may be unable to return to human form and would become a target for other werewolves.
+Capri advises Enid to lock herself up in the lupine pens for her own safety.

+While in Wednesday's body, Enid learns the hard way that Wednesday's color allergy is real.
+In the season two finale, to help Wednesday escape death after being buried alive, she chooses to transform into a werewolf under the full moon.
+This decision may doom her to be forever trapped in her werewolf form.
+Having previously made a promise to Enid, Wednesday goes on a trip with Uncle Fester and Thing to bring Enid back and hopefully restore her to human form.
+Enid was last sighted five miles south of the Canadian border.